Alaixys Romao

-Jacques-Alaixys Romao (born 18 January 1984), commonly known as Alaixys Romao, is a professional footballer who plays as a midfielder for Super League Greece club Ionikos, for which he is captain.
+Jacques-Alaixys Romao (born 18 January 1984), commonly known as Alaixys Romao, is a professional footballer who plays as a center-back for Six-Fours Le Brusc FC.
 Born in France, he represents Togo at international level.

 Club career

 Early career

 Romao started his professional career with Toulouse FC, but only managed appearances for the B team in 2004–05 and was then transferred for free to Louhans-Cuiseaux in the Championnat National, the French third tier.

 Grenoble

 In the 2007–08 season, he was traded for free to Grenoble and his career took off.
 A solid and rugged defensive midfielder, Romao proved a valuable asset for Grenoble.
 His first season with the club saw him appear 30 times in Ligue 2 with 2 goals and 10 yellow cards topped with a promotion to Ligue 1.

 In 2008–09, he made 37 appearances, 32 of them as a starter in Ligue 1 and managed to avoid the drop.
 The next season, Romao made 29 appearances for Grenoble and 2 assists.
 However, Grenoble was not able to avoid the drop this time and was relegated.